turing-knowledge-graphs/meet-ups/symposium-2025.md

 ## Posters
 - *Provenance knowledge graphs for transparent carbon footprint reporting in agriculture*.
-Alisa Holm, University of Aberdeen
+Alisa Holm, University of Aberdeen.
 - *Towards Agentic Cardiac Digital Twins: The Role of Digital Threads*.
-Xiaoxue Shen, The Alan Turing Institute
+Xiaoxue Shen, The Alan Turing Institute.
 - *On Graph-ML applied to biodiversity*.
-Alan Guedes, University of Reading
+Alan Guedes, University of Reading.
 - *RDF meets R: towards an automated event driven distributed platform for reporting and analysis (TBC)*.
-David R Willé, GSK R&D
+David R Willé, GSK R&D.
+- *An Explainable Framework for Grounding LLM-Based Radiology Report Generation in Medical Knowledge Graphs*.
+Faezeh Safari, University of Exeter.

 ## Tentative Agenda